 By Ken Zurski

-Loammi Baldwin was a colonel in the Revolutionary War.
-He commanded several regiments during the battles of Concord and Lexington and accompanied General George Washington when the future president famously crossed the Delaware River to surprise the Hessian’s in Trenton, New Jersey.
+For starters, he was a colonel in the Revolutionary War.
+He bravely commanded several regiments during the battles of Concord and Lexington and accompanied General George Washington when the future president famously crossed the Delaware River to surprise the Hessian’s in Trenton, New Jersey.
 That distinction alone should be honorable enough for someone who lived in America in the late 18th century.

 But that’s not all.